 SQL script that creates the common routines needed for the conversion.

-Custom SQL scripts that implement partitioning for the specified class (class_name).
+Custom SQL scripts that implement partitioning for the specified storable class (storable_class_name).

 SQL scripts that implement partitioning.